 This reflexology point is located in the webbing between the bones of your big toe and second toe.
 Most people find this point is very sensitive, probably because the only way to move lymph fluid in the body is through movement and exercise.
 Sitting at a desk simply doesn’t cut it, so many people have sluggish lymphatic systems.

 To massage this point, use the knuckle of your index finger to press and stroke downwards from the base of your toes towards the bottom of the V that’s formed where the bones meet.
 When you reach the bottom of the V, lift up your knuckle and place it back at the base of your toes and stroke downwards again.
 Repeat for 30 strokes.
 Because this point is on the tops of your feet which are more sensitive than your soles, be careful not to press so hard that you irritate the skin.

 Now that we’ve covered most of the main points for harmonizing the energy (Qi) related to allergy symptoms, here’s a quick summary of what to massage and how often.

 |Lymph Drainage Points||30 strokes|

-I would recommend massaging these points on a daily basis.
+I would recommend massaging these points on a daily basis, but ONLY FOR A MAXIMUM OF THREE WEEKS.
 While some people may experience immediate relief with some of these points, it’s likely that it may take up to two weeks before you notice a difference.
 Everybody’s body is different and responds differently.